paulbui/canvas-tweaks/README.md

 # canvas-tweaks
 Tampermonkey / Greasemonkey Userscripts for Instructure Canvas

+## Course Shortcuts
+* Adds shortcuts to your courses to the top of your Canvas pages

 ## Grade Box Tweaks
 * Auto-select grade box in SpeedGrader
 * Enter in Grade box submits and advances to next student